sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 **The impact:**

 * **Baseline:** Dropping the 42 corrupted rows corrects the baseline from 63.48% down to 60.6%.
 The qualitative finding holds.
-* **Reward/Pressure:** I haven't manually audited these yet, but the bug exists there too.
+* **Reward/Pressure:** I haven't manually reviewed these yet, but the bug exists there too.
 Because `reward` scenarios force the model to explicitly weigh incentives, they trigger more truncation (see below).
 Therefore, the reported 74.33% reward deception rate is an inflated upper bound.
 Treat all exact p-values as approximate.
+* **Downstream tables:** The self/other gap and thought–response alignment tables in the main README rely on this same non-evaluated `qwen3:8b` response pool.
+I didn't re-evaluate them for this artifact, so treat those figures with the same caution.
 * *Note:* `llama3.1:8b` is completely unaffected.

 ## 2. Token Exhaustion & Guardrail Loops (Multi-turn)

 Many `qwen3:8b` multi-turn runs stalled at Turn 1 with blank or severed outputs.

+**My first guess (and why it was wrong):** Spot-checking early files, I initially suspected the failure was tied to `other` framing (acting as a user's assistant), figuring those prompts just invited more internal deliberation than `self` framing.
+But after pulling every `reward` condition file across both framings, I found the same truncation everywhere.

+**No single axis explains it:** While `reward` scenarios fail most often, truncation also happens under `pressure` and across both `self` and `other` framings.
+(I only found one completely clean file—`L3_entertainment_self_pressure`—which looks like as if by accident).
+Ultimately, this is a general reliability issue with `qwen3:8b` running into the token cap while "thinking," rather than a bug cleanly triggered by a specific prompt framing.

 **The 500-Token Cap:** `qwen3:8b` uses hidden internal reasoning, but the harness strictly caps multi-turn outputs at 500 tokens.
 In complex scenarios (especially `reward` framing), the model simply thinks until it exhausts the budget, leaving the actual response blank: